openharmony/docs/en/application-dev/reference/apis/js-apis-url.md

 ### forEach<sup>9+</sup>

-forEach(callbackFn: (value: string, key: string, searchParams: this) => void, thisArg?: Object): void
+forEach(callbackFn: (value: string, key: string, searchParams: URLParams) => void, thisArg?: Object): void

 Traverses the key-value pairs in the **URLSearchParams** instance by using a callback.